shinokada/manop/README.md

 ## Overview

-This script outputs a command description or an option description from the man or help page.
+Manop outputs a command description or an option description from the man or help page.

 ## Installation